WILLE-DAC/documentation/WILLE by-laws.md

 Incompatibility regime
 </p>

 DAO members may hold no more than one position within the DAO official structures.
-That is to say that in the event of collusion members have to opt between the role of a stakeholder or an angel.
+That is to say that in the event of collusion members have to opt between the role of a shareholder or an angel.

 <p align="center">
 <b>( article 7 )</b><br>